-Yes a widowed man can become a priest in the Catholic Church.
-Tony Pace from Gudja, Malta – a teacher, choir master, composer and fan of the Germany football team relates his story.
-He became a widower in 2013, when his wife Joan died of cancer.
+Yes, a widowed man can become a priest in the Catholic Church.
+Fr Tony Pace from Gudja, Malta – teacher, choir master, composer and fan of the Germany football team relates his story.
+In 2013 he was widowed when he lost his wife Joan to cancer.
 He was born in 1953 and will be ordained tomorrow, 29th June 2020, at 67 years of age.

 Then it was Tony’s turn.
 “She simply told me that I should get married again.
-Jokingly I told her that as regards mistakes I do them only once!
-On the spur of the moment, and because I was a bit confused by her suggestion, I told her that I wished to become a priest.
-She just gave me a queer kind of look and said nothing.”
+Jokingly I told her I make a mistake only once!
+On the spur of the moment, and because I was somewhat confused by her suggestion, I told her that I wished to become a priest.
+She gave me a queer kind of look and said nothing.”

-Since then the thought of priesthood never left Tony.
-“I summed up courage and confided with our new parish priest Fr David Farrugia.
-He discussed the idea with Fr Frans Abdilla, who on his part suggested Fr Arthur Vella, a Jesuit.
-I met Fr Arthur for a long session and he suggested I go for discernment.
+Since that day, the thought of priesthood never left Tony.
+“I summed up courage and confided in our new parish priest Fr David Farrugia.
+This led me to go through a process of discernment.
 Discernment ended with a formal letter to the Rector, Fr Jimmy Bonnici.
-The Seminary board and the Archbishop gave the go-ahead for me to begin a formation course in May 2016.
-I was then 62 years old.”
+The Seminary board and the Archbishop gave me the go-ahead to begin a formation course in May 2016.
+I was 62 years old then.”

 Was Tony’s age an issue?
 “Probably my age baffled the Seminary board and my superiors more than it worried me,” Tony explained.
 “You can look at old age as a difficulty, ‘end of work’, low energy levels, complaining about everything, becoming cynical, and looking at others’ initiative in a bad light and thinking ‘we already tried that in my age’.
-However you can look at old age as an opportunity, as maturity, as continuity, or ticking what you have in your bucket-list.
-When I finished my carrier in education.
-I travelled a lot.”
+However you can look at old age as an opportunity, as maturity, as continuity, or ticking what you have in your bucket-list.”

-Tony retired from Education at 62 years.
-At first his superiors thought of sending him to do a formation course in Rome.
-“Luckily they had a change of heart and the Rector designed for me a special formation course.
-I attended Theology and Philosophy lectures at the University of Malta, attended the Seminary on designated days while continuing to accompany my three children, all youth, from home.”
+Tony had retired from his career in education at 62 years.
+After his retirement he had travelled a lot.
+When he was accepted to start his formation in priesthood the first plan was that he would go to Rome for a formation course.
+“Luckily my superiors had a change of mind.
+The Rector designed a formation course especially for me.
+I attended Theology and Philosophy lectures at the University of Malta, and the Seminary on designated days while continuing to reside at home to accompany my three children, who were all still in their youth.”